vankxr/icyradio/README.md

 ## Errata
  - Microchip DS12x1 has the wrong package in the PCB version that was sent for manufacturing.
 The package in the datasheet has the pins wrongly named clockwise.
  - The oscillators used have a drift of +-20ppm, this is really high for transmitting narrow band signals above ~300MHz, and can easily be heard.
-A +-0.5ppm oscillator was deadbugged in place for the ADF4351 reference.
+A +-0.5ppm oscillator was deadbugged in place for the ADF4351 and R820T2 references.
  - The DAC common mode pins were not connected in the PCB version that was sent for manufacturing.
 Solution was to scrape a bit of the GND plane and solder the pins to it.
+ - Other minor hardware errata such as drop-in component replacement (i.e. filter tuning) is not stated here, view the schematic history.

 ## Authors